Mineral Cofactors for Cats

 Do cats on homemade diets need mineral cofactor supplementation?

 Often yes, because many homemade diets are deficient or imbalanced in trace minerals unless carefully formulated.
 Use a recipe developed by a veterinary nutritionist and a measured supplement designed for cats.
+Keep the routine simple, watch appetite and stool, and ask your veterinarian when symptoms look medical or the pet takes medication.

 Are raw diets reliable sources of mineral cofactors for cats?

 Raw diets can vary widely in mineral content and may be unbalanced without proper formulation, especially for iodine, zinc, copper, and manganese.
 They also carry pathogen risks, so discuss diet choices with your veterinarian.
+Keep the routine simple, watch appetite and stool, and ask your veterinarian when symptoms look medical or the pet takes medication.

 How do calcium and phosphorus ratios affect mineral cofactor balance?